Oracles-llm/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
 about: Suggest a new feature, improvement, or enhancement for the project.
-title: "[FEATURE]"
+title: '[FEATURE]'
+labels:
-labels: ✨ enhancement
+  - enhancement
-assignees: ''
+assignees: '[Name of the assignees]'
 ---

 ## Feature Description